Sprawl

 A compromised back position during the Sprawl puts your spine under unnecessary shear force.
 Brace your core and maintain a neutral spine throughout the movement.

-Moving too slowly for optimal results.
+Moving too slowly instead of explosively.

 Not fully extending on sprawl.